 The Market is the only entity possessing unique capacity, legacy, and competence to advance this opportunity in full.
-It represents a strengthened commitment to our Meet the Producer philosophy and our farmers, to sustaining our diverse regional food of businesses are restaurant, food, or farm systems, and to making food accessible to those in need.
+It represents a strengthened commitment to our Meet the Producer philosophy and our farmers, to sustaining our diverse regional food systems, and to making food accessible to those in need.
 It is also a commitment to understanding local tastes and ensuring there is a diverse mix of offerings and experiences at the Market, lifting up non-food and crafts businesses as well.